toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 In addition to pseudo-classes, Nordcraft includes support for standard CSS pseudo-elements, which allow you to style specific parts of an element that don't appear in the element tree, such as `::before`, `::after`, or `::placeholder`.

 ::: info
-For more information on pseudo-elements, refer to the [MDN documentation on pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements).
+For more information on pseudo-elements, see the [MDN documentation on pseudo-elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements).
 :::

 ## Class-based styles